Theodore Roosevelt International Highway

-This document was originally published in 1921 and has been reprinted in 1996 by the Montana Department of Transportation in cooperation with the Pioneer Museum in Glasgow, Montana and the Montana Historical Society.
+Theodore Roosevelt International Highway is a first edition guidebook through Montana on the Theodore Roosevelt International Highway.
+The guide was originally published in 1921 and was reprinted in 1996 by the Montana Department of Transportation in cooperation with the Pioneer Museum (Glasgow, Montana) and the Montana Historical Society.